ncsl/seek/README.rst

 This repo describes efforts to pipeline explicitly a neuroimaging data workflow that involves T1 MRI, CT, and iEEG data (ECoG, or SEEG).
 For ECoG data, we do not explicitly have a process outlined, but these are significantly easier since grids can be easily interpolated.
 See `Fieltrip Toolbox`_.

-For incorporation of DTI data, see `ndmeg <https://github.com/neurodata/ndmg>`_.

-To start using the workflows with your data, see [workflow documentation](./workflow/documentation.md) file.
+To start using the workflows with your data, see [workflow documentation](workflow/documentation.md) file.

 Documentation
 -------------